hgcummings/jarspec/README.md

 ## Why?

 Allows for more expressive test names without very_long_underscore_ridden_test_method_names, and for more flexible test structure.
-Java 8 features such as lambda expressions make this kind of syntax possible without an insane amount of boilerplate.
+Java 8 features such as lambda expressions make this possible with less boilerplate.
 See [wiki/Motivation](https://github.com/hgcummings/jarspec/wiki/Motivation) for more.

 ## How?

-Add JarSpec to your project dependencies.
-See instructions below for Maven and [the dependency info page](http://hgc.io/jarspec/1.0.0/dependency-info.html) for other build tools.
+1. Add JarSpec to your project dependencies.
+See below for Maven and [the dependency info page](http://hgc.io/jarspec/1.0.0/dependency-info.html) for other build tools.

-Then you can start writing specs.
+2. Start writing specs!
 See [wiki/Implementing Specifications](https://github.com/hgcummings/jarspec/wiki/Implementing-Specifications) for more details, or the [project's own tests](https://github.com/hgcummings/jarspec/tree/master/src/test/java/io/hgc/jarspec) for examples.

 ### Using Maven [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.hgc/jarspec/badge.svg)](http://search.maven.org/#search|gav|1|g:"io.hgc"%20AND%20a:"jarspec")

-Add the dependency to your pom
+Add the dependency to your pom:

 ```xml
     <dependencies>